Bookkeeping Business Routines and how they help you flourish

 SIDE NOTE: These types of bookkeepers make GREAT business owners!

-So, as a result of making this discover about myself, I wanted to share it with you and talk a bit about how we can use these project tendencies as a bookkeeper, work with our strengths, and still get our regular work done on time.
+So, as a result of making this discovery about myself, I wanted to share it with you and talk a bit about how we can use these project tendencies as a bookkeeper, work with our strengths, and still get our regular work done on time.

 On the bright side…